-To apply to breed and sell dogs as a business you must complete our dog breeding application form [pdf] 56KB and pay the appropriate fee [pdf] 107KB.
+To apply to breed and sell dogs as a business you must complete our application form for dog breeding [pdf] 121KB and pay the appropriate fee [pdf] 107KB.
 We ensure animals have suitable accommodation, food, exercise and are protected from disease and fire.
 This is done by attaching relevant dog breeding conditions [pdf] 78KB to the licence.
 We make checks on the standards of health, welfare and accommodation of the animals.

 When is a licence required?